openjump-gis/openjump/etc/readme.txt

 Note, that Windows users that like to start OpenJUMP with the OpenJUMP.exe launcher will need to modify OpenJUMP.ini.

-Java VM options (a complete list can be found in the Java VM documentation) -Xms defines the allocated memory for the virtual machine at startup.
+Useful Java VM options
+-Xms defines the allocated memory for the virtual machine at startup.
   Example: -Xms256M will allocate 256M of memory for OpenJUMP -Xmx defines the maximum allocated memory for the virtual machine.
   Example: -Xmx256M
 -Dproperty=value set a jvm system property.

-OpenJUMP command line options
+OpenJUMP command line syntax
+  oj_starter -option <argument> ... <file(data/project)>...

+OJ Options
 -default-plugins <file.xml>
   Specifies the configuration file of a standard set of functions realized as plugins.
 For example almost all functions of the "Tools" menu.
   This is configured as
     -default-plugins bin\default-plugins.xml
--properties <file.xml>
+-plug-in-directory <path>
+  Sets the location of the plugin directory.
+  Default: JUMP_HOME/lib/ext
+-project <path/project.jmp>
+  DEPRECATED: simply add the path as mentioned in the syntax above Open a project located on the file system at starting time -properties <file.xml>
   specifies the file where OpenJUMP persistent properties are stored.
   See Wiki article "How to use a plugin with a properties file in ECLIPSE".